 Once your initial invitation to join the group has been accepted, you can then send out the details of your first meeting.
 Since you’re the organizer, you make the rules.

-Establishing the rules
+Step Four: Establishing the Rules

 - How many guests will there be?